willhbr/willhbr.github.io/me.md

 Sometimes I work on normal projects, but they're not interesting enough to get on the about page.
 You can find a lot of them over on [Codeberg](https://codeberg.org/willhbr).

 I studied Software Engineering at the [University of Canterbury][canterbury], graduating in 2017.
-Since 2018 I have worked at [Google](https://google.com) Sydney, first as an [SRE](https://sre.google) in database infrastructure, and now on Maps for Android Automotive.
+Since then I have worked at [Google](https://google.com) Sydney, first as an [SRE](https://sre.google) in database infrastructure, then Maps for Android Automotive, and now Photos.
 This is personal website, if you want my employer's views on things, you'll have to find another website.

 [canterbury]: https://www.canterbury.ac.nz